leena-kang/leagueoflegends/README.md

 Its worth noting here that for each position, all of the **winning teams** tend to have a **higher average** in **all columns**.
-> We will be investigating later *_if these differences are statistically significant_*, so that we can make stronger conclusions about the differences in performance between winning and losing players!
+> We will be investigating later if these differences are statistically significant, so that we can make stronger conclusions about the differences in performance between winning and losing players!

 # Assessment of Missingness